markwpearce/roku_builder_generator/README.md

 Generate a task ("Bar"), but just display the output on screen:

 `roku --generate task --name bar --dry-run -V`

+Generate a module ("Buz"), and also generate config and unit tests

+`roku --generate module --name buz --with-config --with-tests`

 ### Config